Glucomannan: Human food additive

 Glucomannan is a food additive used as an emulsifier and thickener with the E number E425(ii).

 Glucomannan-rich salep powder is responsible for the unique textural properties of salep dondurma, a mastic-flavored stretchable and chewy ice cream of Turkish origin.

 Konjac, also rich in glucomannan, is widely used for its jelly-like texture.
 It found use in shirataki noodles, in fruit jellies snacks (with choking risk), and as a substitute for gelatin.

 Human dietary supplement

 Glucomannan is an ingredient in a variety of dietary supplement products marketed with claims that they aid in weight loss, but medical research has found no good evidence to support its use for this purpose.
 The claim is that it makes a gel when mixed with water, which can take up space in the stomach and linger there longer than water alone would, inducing a person to feel full after having eaten a smaller amount of food.

 In Europe and Canada, glucomannan dietary supplements can be marketed with claims to lower cholesterol levels and to relieve constipation.

-Data from a randomized controlled clinical trial suggests that glucomannan dietary supplements help regulate the hormone ghrelin and might help control appetite in people with Type II Diabetes.
+Data from a randomized controlled clinical trial suggests that glucomannan dietary supplements help regulate the hormone ghrelin and might help control appetite in people with Type 2 diabetes.